What’s New at Whistler Blackcomb for Winter 2020/21

 What will dining and après look like?

-Whistler Blackcomb hopes to open all of their on-mountain restaurants this season (that’s 18 in total).
+Whistler Blackcomb hopes to open most of its on-mountain restaurants this season.
 To allow for physical distancing, they’ll be managing the number of people, monitoring guests coming in and out, spacing tables and increasing outdoor seating options.

 The approach to each restaurant will be a little different, depending on the layout and flow of each facility, with things like single line routes being implemented.
 Food options will be more limited this season, with just a handful of ready-to-go hot and cold options and no custom or special orders available.